Celebrating America's 250th, Sale LIVE! Till July 10th.

 Software and Workflow

-Both machines support LightBurn, which levels the playing field for users in that ecosystem.
-The differentiator is xTool Creative Space — a genuinely polished, beginner-friendly interface with smart camera integration, AI layout tools, and batch automation that has no direct equivalent on the Gweike side.
-For new users and businesses that want maximum automation with minimal setup time per job, XCS gives the F1 Ultra a real workflow advantage.
+Both machines support LightBurn.
+The differentiator is xTool Creative Space — a polished, beginner-friendly interface with smart camera integration, AI layout tools, and batch automation that has no direct equivalent on the Gweike side.
+For new users and businesses that want maximum automation with minimal per-job setup time, XCS gives the F1 Ultra a real workflow advantage.

 Price and Value